joshhornby/joshhornby.github.io/_posts/2025-10-27-local-optimisation.md

 As an Engineering leader, you're caught between a rock and a hard place.
 Your team needs clear goals and success criteria.
 But hitting those local targets can hurt everyone else.

-My current solution is not to abandon local metrics; teams need that focus.
-Instead, force global perspective into local decisions.
+My current answer isn't to abandon local metrics, because teams need that focus.
+It's to force a global perspective into local decisions.

 - Track what happens downstream when your team changes something.
 Make cross-team impact visible in your metrics.

 - Have engineers spend time embedded with their consumers.
 Nothing changes perspective faster than seeing your work from the other side.

 - Add cross-team satisfaction to your team's goals.
-Local optimisation that hurts other teams isn't success, it's debt.
+A local win that hurts other teams is debt, not success.

-The hardest part is that local optimisation feels like good engineering.
-Clean code, proper abstractions, following best practices these are valuable.
-But they become dangerous when you ignore the wider impact.
-Instead of "what's the best solution for us?" reframe the question to be "what's the best solution for the customer journey flowing through us?"
+The hardest part is that it feels like good engineering.
+Clean code, proper abstractions and following best practice are all valuable, and they get dangerous only when you ignore the wider impact.
+So instead of asking what the best solution is for us, ask what the best solution is for the customer journey flowing through us.